Follow Your Inner Compass

 When you get grounded, release the stress, and get into that calm place – you can get your bearings.
 You just need to breathe, trust and let go.
 This gives your inner compass a chance to get your bearings and stop spinning wildly in circles.
 Your true north will always draw you to it.

 Sometimes the issue isn’t that your lost.
 It is that you are living a life of holding your potential in check.
 You need to be brave and unleash the potential to start moving.
-We want to claim we are lost, so that we don’t run the risk of failure.
-By quitting we are playing it safe.
+You feel like if you claim that you are lost, you won’t run the risk of failure.
+By quitting you are playing it safe.

-The truth is that whether we stay put or move forward, there is a price that is being paid.
-Since we are already paying for being stuck in place, why not go ahead and pay the price of moving forward – why not “RELEASE THE KRAKEN” and move forward?
+The truth is that whether you stay put or move forward, there is a price that is being paid.
+Since you are already paying for being stuck in place, why not go ahead and pay the price of moving forward – why not “RELEASE THE KRAKEN” and move forward?

 Being lost is just a nuisance.
-There is no discovery unless we release the potential, because the potential is what reveals our values, our purpose, and it is part of the souls journey.
+There is no new discovery until you release the potential.
+Your potential is revealed by your values, your purpose.
+It is part of the souls journey.
 So put on the backpack, grab the walking stick, partner with a trustworthy friend and get going.
 Risk curiosity, wonder, spontaneous delight and discover what your human spirit is all about.